 *I promise to publish some authentic ideas for ways to teach time and time zones (without taking your students to Alaska) once my brain fog clears!

-Having students work out and stick to a budget is a great way to teach and reinforce math skills.
-It is also a way to show students how to find out what something might cost and to stick to a budget.
+Having children work out and stick to a budget is a great authentic way to teach and reinforce math skills.
+It is also a way to show children how to find out what something might cost and to stick to a budget.

-For example, for classroom parties, give the students an amount to work with, give them websites they can search to find prices, and let them plan the party.
-Giving students ownership of the budget and planning provides an authentic math experience, and also gives the students ownership and pride in their event.
+For example, for classroom or home parties, give children an amount to work with, give them websites they can search to find prices, and let them plan the party.
+Giving children ownership of the budget and planning provides an authentic math experience, and also gives the children ownership and pride in their event.